*Schedule Subject to Change

 F = Fiction

-C = Children’s
+C = Craft

 B = Business of Writing

-6:30 p.m. – 8:00 p.m.
-Check-in opens for Children’s Intensive Conferees Only (No Dinner)
+6:00 p.m. – 8:00 p.m.
+Check-in opens ONLY for Intensive Conferees who paid to spend the night.
+(No Dinner)

 8:00 a.m. – 9:00 a.m.
 Breakfast (for those who spent Tuesday night only)